biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

 And that is the end of the constructor.

-Now we must provide the missing methods in AbstractDistribution.
+Now we must provide the missing methods in `AbstractDistribution`.
 These are fairly booring.
-Our alphabet is the same as the roulet redBlack object, and getWeightImpl will return the value of red for the red symbol and the value of black for the black symbol.
+Our alphabet is the same as the roulet `redBlack` object, and `getWeightImpl` will return the value of red for the red symbol and the value of black for the black symbol.

       public Alphabet getAlphabet() {